-The definition of a “tank” includes 55 gallon drums, totes (intermediate bulk containers), flexible membrane containers, rail cars and tanker trucks not in transportation, and typical aboveground storage tanks (ASTs), such as new oil tanks at a vehicle dealership or a used oil tank at a fleet service center.
+The definition of a “tank” includes 55 gallon drums, totes (intermediate bulk containers), flexible membrane containers, rail cars and tanker trucks not in transportation, and typical aboveground storage tanks, such as the one pictured here.
 It includes both new and used material.
 It also includes some non-exempt oil-filled electrical equipment (OFEE), oil-filled operational equipment (OFOE) and oil-filled manufacturing equipment (OFME).
-Examples are a 100 gallon lube oil tank supporting a steam boiler or a 60 gallon cutting oil reservoir supporting a milling machine or an 80 gallon hydraulic oil tank for a lifting jack system.
+For example, a lube oil tank supporting a steam boiler, a cutting oil reservoir supporting a milling machine, and a hydraulic oil tank for a lifting jack system are all tanks covered by APSA.
 It does not include fuel tanks on vehicles used for supplying fuel to the motor or storage tanks in transportation under the jurisdiction of the Department of Transportation.
-It does include OFOE such as a hydraulic reservoir on a crane or vehicle and other mobile tanks when it is in storage at the facility yard and not on a job site.
+It does include OFOE such as a hydraulic reservoir on a crane or vehicle and other mobile tanks when in storage at the facility yard and not on a job site.

 To determine if you are subject to APSA: 1) Identify all the petroleum ”tanks” at your facility; 2) Determine the aggregate storage capacity of the “tanks”.
-If the total ≥ 1,320 gallons you are subject to APSA.
+If the total is ≥ 1,320 gallons you are subject to APSA.

-A Tier I Qualified Facility (storing less than 10,000 gallons and no single tank greater than 5,000 gallons) may download and use the following plan template in lieu of preparing a full SPCC plan.
+2) Prepare and implement a Spill Prevention, Control & Countermeasure (SPCC) plan in conformance with 40 CFR Part 112.
+A Tier I Qualified Facility (storing less than 10,000 gallons and no single tank greater than 5,000 gallons) and a Tier II Qualified Facility (storing les than 10,000 gallons and has a tank greater than 5,000 gallons capacity) may download and use a plan template in lieu of preparing a full SPCC plan.